cleancoders/c3kit-apron/SCHEMA.md

  :y #c3kit.apron.schema.CoerceError{:message "can't coerce [\"2\"] to int"}}
 ```

-Note how the `:x` and `:y` keys map to `CoerceError`s containing friendly messages.
+Notice how the `:x` and `:y` keys map to `CoerceError` objects containing friendly messages.
 We'll use those later.

 With some enhancements to our `point` schema, we can handle this type of `point` data.